 And as the surging popularity of pambahay chic and the stellar performance of makeup brands during 11.11 imply, people want to look presentable and Zoom-ready while working from home.

-8 Noteworthy Marketing Trends
+8 Noteworthy Marketing and Online Selling Trends

 It’s crucial to meet your buyers where they are.
 So even if you have your own e-commerce website, you need to be present in the platforms where your buyers are most comfortable browsing, asking questions, and making purchase decisions.
 You also need to stay up-to-date on the most relevant marketing trends for the year ahead.